Easiest Instant Pot City Chicken

 What Do You Pair Instant Pot City Chicken With?

-I will make a few suggestions for you, but ultimately this is all about what you think tastes great with this fabulous update classic recipe for city chicken, not what I think!
+Ultimately this is all about what you think tastes great with this fabulous update of the classic recipe for city chicken, not what I think!

 - Mashed potatoes